Alex-Gamper/Ada-WinRT/README.md

 You will need a working gcc/gnat **x64** Windows build environment.
 This release has **NOT** yet been tested against 32 bit environments.
 So you may need to build gcc/gnat **x64** from source if required.
-Details/scripts on how to do this can be found on thw mingw64 website.
+Details/scripts on how to do this can be found on the mingw64 website.

 ### Build instructions